The Cost of Editing a Podcast Yourself

 Cost of hiring a Podcast Editor

-One could assume the estimated cost for your first 12 episodes would be $1,596.
+One could assume the estimated cost for you to edit the first 12 episodes yourself would be $2,388.

 So the question you need to answer:

-Spend $1,119 yourself to do all the work yourself, or an extra $13.25 a week to outsource it to a qualified contractor.
+Spend $1,479 to do all the work yourself, or an extra $25.25 an episode to outsource it to a qualified contractor.

 Which one will it be?